tetraprism95/ApplePodcast-/README.md

 IDE: Xcode (NEEDED TO OPEN)
 Language&Version: Swift 4.2
 Xcode used to develop for mainly, macOS, iOS, watchOS, and tvOS.

+**REQUIREMENTS THAT ARE IMPORTANT TO PLAY A PODCAST OR BE EFFICIENT ARE LISTED BELOW**
 </pre>

 ## Git Clone Terminal Over HTTPS